annalena-k/FAB-meets-diffME/README.md

 ```bash
 cd FAB-meets-diffME
 ```
-In case of a GPU-capable machine, I can recommend first installing `JAX` following the instructions outlined on the [official webpage](https://jax.readthedocs.io/en/latest/installation.html) since the exact command depends on your local `cuda` version and might change with a new release.
+In case of a GPU-capable machine, I recommend first installing `JAX` following the instructions outlined on the [official webpage](https://jax.readthedocs.io/en/latest/installation.html) since the exact command depends on your local `cuda` version and might change with a new release.
-Tipp:`FAB` depends on a specificy `blackjax-nightly` release which is not compatible with every `JAX` version.
-If you run into dependency issues (like me), you might need to specify the `JAX` version explicitely.
-Releases that worked for me in the past are `jax==0.4.13 jaxlib==0.4.13` and `jax==0.4.23 jaxlib==0.4.23`.

 Finally, you can install (the rest of) the code with
 ```bash